tsugaru23/google-oauth-serviceAccount/README.md

     $ openssl pkcs12 -in yourkey.p12 -out yourkey.pem -nodes<br/>
     type "notasecret" for password.

-3. Install dependencies

-    $ npm install crypto request nconf

-4. Share the calendar with your developer account
+3. Share the calendar with your developer account

     Calendar "Settings" -> "Share this calendar", at "Share with specific people", put the email address of developer account choosing a permission you want, then "add person".
     The address should be like "yourProjectId@developer.gserviceaccount.com".

-5. Edit config.json and place key.pem which generated in step 2.
+4. Edit oahtu-config.json and place key.pem which generated in step 2.
 <pre>
     {
      "keyFile": "key.pem"